MoltenCan/flygeminiv2/README.md

 - mainline from  4.12 U-Boot v2017.05

 # creds
 root:mellow
 fly:mellow

-# getting started - klipper
+# getting started - klipper with fly firmware
 - board ships blank
 - download SBC (Core) OS and flash to SD card
   - connect to USB3 and boot, you will be dropped into a root prompt